P1kachu/p1kachu.github.io/_posts/2021-06-16-honda-oki-part2.markdown

 > Now that we dumped the firmware, let's see what that unknown tune is all
 > about...

+### By the way

+After the first part was published on Hackaday, I read a lot of comments saying that there was no point in doing what I was doing here, that I should just use an aftermarket ECU (??), that there were tools readily available to modify it, etc.

+I KNOW that, but the purpose of this is for me to have something to reverse engineer to understand how it works, which is what those people that created the tools did years ago.
+I don't actually care about modifying the ECU, Tuner-san and I already have good firmwares ready to run, but we are curious people who like to tinker and understand how things were done.
+I'm not filling a lack of tool here, but just trying to walk the steps of the first people who encountered a Honda ECU and tried to play around with it, out of CURIOSITY.
+All this information could be useful in a project where tools and documentation are not a thing.

+If you can't understand curiosity and learning for fun, just stop reading.

+Back to our ECUs!

+### The firmwares

 In this study I will look at three different firmwares: the stock one, the Spoon Sports one, and mine (the unknown one extracted from my car's ECU, that